Charlotte's Community Letter

 Upcoming Council Milestones

-Charlotte City Council received an update March 6 on several key initiatives related to Charlotte's Community Letter– an effort to make Charlotte the best city for all.
+Charlotte City Council received an update April 4 on several key initiatives specific to affordable housing that support City Council's Community Letter, an effort to make Charlotte the best city for all.